eth-easl/pecan-experiments/README.md

 1. Run the `create_tpu_vm.sh` to create your own TPU VM
 1. Run the `set_up_tpu_vm.sh` to set up the environment on the TPU VM
 1. Test if you are able to successfully deploy a Pecan service:
     1. `ssh` into your VM using `gcloud alpha compute tpus tpu-vm ssh --zone europe-west4-a atc24-ae-${USER}`
     1. On the VM run the following commands:
-    ```bash
-    source atc_venv/bin/activate
-    cd "pecan-experiments/experiments/pecan"
+        1. `source atc_venv/bin/activate`
+        1. `cd "pecan-experiments/experiments/pecan"`
-    ./manage_cluster.sh start  # Wait and see if the cluster is successfully deployed
+        1. `./manage_cluster.sh start  # Wait and see if the cluster is successfully deployed`
-    ./manage_cluster.sh stop   # Once you are ready, use this command to take down the cluster
+        1. `./manage_cluster.sh stop   # Once you are ready, use this command to take down the cluster`
-    ```
 1. If you can successfully execute these steps then you are ready to execute experiments.
 Please go to [experiments/pecan](experiments/pecan) and follow the README there.

 Please ignore the *Manual Deployment* steps.